Brad Carson: The University of Tulsa president

 Carson was sworn in as president of the University of Tulsa in July 2021.
 He succeeded Gerard Clancy, who left office after a vote of no-confidence.
 In July 2023, Carson was president when the university launched a new Honors College, focusing on literature and philosophy.
 During Carson's tenure in 2022, the university had more National Merit Scholars per capita than other university in the nation.
 In 2023, Carson pushed for the organizing of more concerts at Chapman Stadium, seeing the university hold the first major concert in the venue since 1990 with the performance of Def Leppard, Mötley Crüe, and Alice Cooper.
 He also expanded the university's programs in Tulsa's arts district and led the university in taking over organizing responsibilities for Tulsa's Mayfest.

 In 2023, TU was recognized as a "free speech" university and was the first university in Oklahoma to receive a "green light" rating by the Foundation for Individual Rights and Expression.
 This recognition was given after the Foundation for Individual Rights and Expression aided Carson in revising the university's policies on speech and assembly.

 In May 2025, Carson announced he would leave the University of Tulsa to focus on his artificial intelligence nonprofit, effective May 31.

-Artificial Intelligence
+Artificial intelligence

-In late 2023, Carson announced he would be the co-founder and president of a new policy group, Americans for Responsible Innovation, dedicated to artificial intelligence.
-Americans for Responsible Innovation advocates for responsible guardrails on AI, including accounting oversight, incident reporting, and export controls.
+In 2024, Carson and tech entrepreneur Eric Gastfriend co-founded Americans for Responsible Innovation, an advocacy group that calls for regulations on artificial intelligence.
+In 2025, he created the super PAC network Public First, along with former Republican member of Congress Chris Stewart.
+The super PACs seek to counter Leading the Future, an industry-aligned group that opposes AI regulations..
+In February 2026, Anthropic said that it’s donating $20 million to the aligned advocacy group Public First Action.